camunda/infra-global-github-actions/rerun-failed-run/README.md

 ### Retrigger Failed Run Action

-This composite Github Action can be used to retrigger runs which have failed.
+This composite GitHub Action can be used to retrigger runs which have failed.

 ### Usage